"The Sensation is the Image"

 Pauline Oliveros Deep Listening 2005

-This book explores the difference between hearing and listening.
+explores the difference between hearing and listening.
 The practice of bodywork, sonic meditations, interactive performance, listening to daily life, nature, your own thoughts, imagination and dreams.
 Her work aims at heightening awareness of our sonic environment, external and internal, and promotes experimentation and improvisation.

 Phillip J Walsh Sound of Silence: Merleau‐Ponty on Conscious Thought - Article 2016.